Hostinger vs. Bluehost: Is Low-Cost Hosting Worth It?

 If you don’t know where to start, my advice is to use WordPress to build your site and then rely on some of the most popular SEO add-ons to guide your decisions, i.e. YoastSEO, All in One SEO Pack, and/or Rank Math.

 I wouldn’t rely on Hostinger or Bluehost to deliver excellent website security.
 There are some great features included, but entry-level plans could use some upgrades.
+We've seen how Bluehost's security fails to deliver when compared to WP Engine or other premium hosts.

 For starters, both hosts offer free SSLs, basic DDoS protection, and 24/7 infrastructure monitoring.
 Although a great starting point, the setup falls short of addressing all the security needs of a modern website.
 Here, I’m talking about basic malware and spam protection.